4hmedshanu/Systemcropadvag/README.md

 ## 📌 Project Overview

-The **Smart Crop Advisory System – Backend** is a **Spring Boot 3.x–based AI-driven backend application** designed to support farmers with **data-driven agricultural insights**.
+The **Smart Crop Advisory System – Backend** is a **Spring Boot 3.x–based, AI-driven backend application** designed to assist farmers with **data-driven agricultural insights**.

-It integrates **AI advisory services, disease and weather alerts, WhatsApp notifications, and a community blogging platform** into a unified and scalable backend system.
+It integrates **AI advisory services, disease and weather alerts, WhatsApp notifications, and a community blogging platform** into a unified, scalable backend system.

-🎓 **Academic Context:**
+🎓 **Academic Context**
 **B.Tech Minor Project | AI + Agriculture**

 ---